Inpatient vs. Residential Eating Disorder Treatment: How to Determine Which is Necessary

 Yet, while all eating disorders call for professional care, the conditions occur at varying levels of severity, making different levels of treatment more appropriate for certain patients or at various points in the recovery journey.

-Inpatient and residential treatment are generally both used to treat severe eating disorder cases, though the two types of treatment have subtle—but important—differences.
+Inpatient and residential treatment are generally both used to treat severe eating disorder cases, though the two types of treatment have important differences.

 Residential vs. Inpatient Treatment

-There are several levels of care for eating disorders, ranging from hospitalization, in the worst cases, to outpatient treatment in the most controlled cases.
-Yet, while there are clear differences between many of these levels, residential and inpatient treatment are often mixed up or lumped together in the same category.
+There are several levels of care for eating disorders, ranging from hospitalization, in the most severe cases, to outpatient treatment, in more controlled cases.
+Yet while there are clear differences among these levels, residential and inpatient treatment are often conflated or lumped together in the same category.

 What Is Inpatient Treatment?